 BY ANDY SULLIVAN AND DAVID SHEPARDSON

 “State and local election officials must understand and take into account our operational standards and recommended timelines,” Postal Service spokeswoman Martha Johnson said.
-She did not respond to a question about how many states in total got warning letters.

-The Postal Service has warned some states that allowing voters to request ballots less than a week before the election does not leave enough time to print up the ballot, mail it to the voter and have it returned.
+The Postal Service has warned some states that allowing voters to request ballots less than a week before the election does not leave enough time to print the ballot, mail it to the voter and have it returned.

 Ohio, Michigan and several other states with tight deadlines have so far not pushed them back.